 I defended my PhD thesis at Université Toulouse III - Paul Sabatier, France on 5th February 2010.
 I was an EU Marie Curie Research Fellow during my PhD and I also received funding from CNRS and ANR.
 Then I worked at the International Centre for Theoretical Physics (ICTP), Italy as a visiting researcher from April 2010 to July 2010; where my fellowship was funded by ICTP, UNESCO & IAEA.
 Thereafter I joined Boston University, USA as a postdoctoral fellow and I worked there from September 2010 to August 2012.
-After that I moved to Paris and visited Université Paris-Est Créteil as 'chercheur invité' from November 2012 to July 2013.
+After that I moved to Paris and visited Université Paris-Est Créteil as 'chercheur invité' (invited researcher) from November 2012 to July 2013.
 Next I joined Harish-Chandra Research Institute in India as a postdoctoral fellow and worked there from August 2013 until December 2014; in this place my fellowship was funded by Department of Atomic Energy, Govt of India.
 I started working at Presidency University as an Assistant Professor from January 2015.

 Research / Administrative Experience+

 I worked on Circle Homeomorphisms and the shapes of Arnol'd tongues in my doctoral thesis.
 This is a topic where tools from Dynamical Systems of Real and Complex valued functions can be applied simultaneously.
 The study of circle homeomorphisms and rotation numbers were first introduced by Poincaré in 1885.
 The Arnol'd tongues were introduced by Arnol'd on his first paper on Small Denominators in 1961.
 Herman resolved a conjecture of Arnol'd and had several important results on this topic in 1970's.
 I have a result on the decay of the widths of the tongues under some specific condition and this is an improvement of Herman's work.
 I also have results on the boundaries of the Arnol'd tongues for which we have a better dynamical insight now.